roman-milk/roman-milk.github.io/postage-stamp.md

  He and Elmore walked away.
 It took a minute or two, but I finally got myself together and went to the boy's lavatory and got some paper towels to clean up my mess.

  On my way home I fumed over what happened.
 I didn't get a chance to make him pay a price however minor it might have been and he had gotten a free ride.
 Realistically I knew that fighting back would have been a total waste of time and energy as he had a good five or six inches and sixty or seventy pounds on me, but he got a free ride and that galled me.
 The more I thought about it the more upset I got over it.
-Report_Story #2